-Any actions deemed necessary to respond to identified risks are incorporated in our annual quality improvement plan unless already covered in it.
-Our Quality Improvement Plan is updated as needed.
+Any actions deemed necessary to respond to identified risks are incorporated in our annual quality improvement plan, which is then updated as needed.
 Deadlines are set for all actions, and the actions are assigned to relevant persons.
 We monitor the implementation of quality improvement actions monthly, and progress is reported to the leadership as well as to the PwC network.